 - For the logger to use daily leak evaluation mode, select "Read leak noise once a day".
-The sensor is excluded from being activated at the sample rate (which is used for most sensors). - For the logger to use Trunk Main leak evaluation mode, select "Trunk main logging".
-The sensor is included amongst the sensors that are activated at the sample rate. - Do not select the "Read leak noise every log interval" setting.
+The Hydrophone-2 sensor is then excluded from being activated at the sample rate (which is used for most sensors). - For the logger to use Trunk Main leak evaluation mode, select "Trunk main logging".
+The Hydrophone-2 sensor is included amongst the sensors that are activated at the sample rate. - Do not select the "Read leak noise every log interval" setting.
 This setting the is for HWM use only, and never for general use.
 (If set, the logger will run the daily leak noise program many times a day and will soon exhaust the battery).

-7.3 CONFIGURING LEAK DETECTION (DAILY EVALUATION MODE)
+5.3 CONFIGURING LEAK DETECTION (DAILY EVALUATION MODE)